Intraspecific predator interference promotes biodiversity in ecosystems: Results

 \subsection{Intraspecific predator interference facilitates species coexistence and breaks CEP}

-To clarify the specific mechanism that can facilitate species coexistence, we systematically investigate the scenarios involving different forms of pairwise encounters in a simple case of $S_{C}=2$, $S_{R}=1$, i.e., two consumer species $C_{i}$ $(i=1, 2)$ competing for one resource species $R_{l}$ $(l=1)$.
-To simplify the notations, we omit the ``$l$'' in the sub-/super-scripts since $S_{R}=1$.
-For clarity, we assign each consumer species of unique competitiveness by the setting that the mortality rate $D_{i}$ is the only parameter varying with the two consumer species, and define $\Delta \equiv (D_{1}-D_{2})/D_{2}$ as the competitive difference.
+To clarify the specific mechanisms that can facilitate species coexistence, we systematically investigate scenarios involving different forms of pairwise encounters in a simple case with $S_{C}=2$ and $S_{R}=1$.
+To simplify the notations, we omit the subscript/superscript ``$l$'' since $S_{R}=1$.
+For clarity, we assign each consumer species of unique competitiveness by setting that the mortality rate $D_{i}$ is the only parameter that varies with the consumer species.

-First, we conduct the analysis in a deterministic framework with ordinary differential equations (ODEs).
-In the scenario involving only chasing pair, consistent with our previous study, consumer species can never coexist at steady state except for special parameter settings (sets of measure zero)~\cite{wang2020overcome}.
-In practice, if all species coexist, the steady-state equations of the consumer species ($\dot{C}_{i}=0$) yield $f_{i}(R^{{\rm{(F)} }}) \equiv R^{{\rm{(F)} }}/(R^{\rm{(F)}}+K_{i})=D_{i}$ $(i=1,2)$, with $K_{i}=(d_{i}+k_{i})/a_{i}$, which corresponds to two parallel surfaces in the $(C_{1},C_{2},R)$ coordinate (Figure~\ref{Fig1}f, see also Figure~\ref{S5}a-b), making steady coexistence mission impossible (Figures~\ref{Fig1}c and \ref{S5}c-d, see also \ref{S5}a-b and Ref.~\cite{wang2020overcome} for details).
+First, we conduct the analysis within a deterministic framework using ordinary differential equations (ODEs).
+In the scenario involving only chasing pairs, consumer species cannot coexist at a steady state except for special parameter settings (sets of measure zero)~\citep{wang2020overcome}.
+In practice, if all species coexist, the steady-state equations of the consumer species ($\dot{C}_{i}=0$, i.e., the zero-growth isolines ) yield $f_{i}(R^{{\rm{(F)} }}) = {D_i}$ ($i=1,2$), where $f_{i}(R^{{\rm{(F)} }})$ is defined as $f_{i}(R^{{\rm{(F)} }}) \equiv R^{{\rm{(F)} }}/(R^{\rm{(F)}}+K_{i})$ and $K_{i}\equiv(d_{i}+k_{i})/a_{i}$.
+These equations form two parallel surfaces in the $(C_{1},C_{2},R)$ coordinates, making steady coexistence impossible~\citep{wang2020overcome} (see Fig.~\ref{Fig1}C, F and Appendix-fig.~3A-C).

-Meanwhile, in the scenario involving chasing pair and interspecific interference, if all species coexist, the steady-state equations of the species correspond to three non-parallel surfaces $\Omega'_{i}(R,C_{1},C_{2})=D_{i}$ $(i=1, 2)$, $G'(R,C_{1}$, $C_{2})=0$ (Figures~\ref{Fig1}g, \ref{S6}, see SI Sec.~\ref{chaintersection} for details), which can intersect at a common point (fixed point).
-However, this fixed point is unstable (see Figure~\ref{S6} and SI Sec.~\ref{chaintersection}), and thus consumer species are still unable to coexist at constant population densities.
-With abiotic resources, one of the consumer species is doom to extinct (Figure~\ref{Fig1}d).
-Conversely, when the resources are biotic, both consumer species may coexist indefinitely with time series dynamics, namely, with periodic oscillation or quasi-periodic oscillation (Figure~\ref{S7}, ODEs results).
+Meanwhile, in the scenario involving chasing pairs and interspecific interference, if all species coexist, the zero-growth isolines of the three species (see Eqs.
+S65) correspond to three non-parallel surfaces $\Omega'_{i}(R,C_{1},C_{2})=D_{i}$ ($i=1, 2$), $G'(R,C_{1}, C_{2})=0$ (see Fig.~\ref{Fig1}G and Appendix-fig.~3D; refer to Appendix~IV for definitions of $\Omega'_{i}$ and $G'$), which can intersect at a common point (fixed point).
+However, this fixed point is unstable (see Fig.~\ref{Fig1}G and Appendix-fig.~3D, F), and thus one of the consumer species is doomed to extinction (see Fig.~\ref{Fig1}D).